MicrosoftDocs/Viva/WorkplaceAnalytics/Use/metric-filters.md

    ![Sent before 7:00 PM](../images/wpa/use/sent-before-7pm.png)

 7. You have now filtered your base metric.
-To name this new filtered metric, you can optionally change its display name.
+You can optionally change the display name of this new filtered metric.
 In the field under **Display Name**, change **Emails sent** to **Emails sent before 7 PM** and then click outside the field to save the new name:

    ![Edited metric name](../images/wpa/use/edit-metric-name.png)